seanfisk/mastering-eos/manual/sys-sw-info.rst

    (mkdir -p share/man/man1 && cd share/man/man1 && wget http://inxi.googlecode.com/svn/trunk/inxi.1.gz)
    popd

-After installing, follow the steps for :ref:`adjust-env`.
+After installing, follow the steps for using software installed to :ref:`user-hierarchies`.
 You should now be able to run :cmd:`inxi` from the command line. inxi is a command-line program, so it can be run through SSH or a graphical terminal emulator.

 To show a basic, medium-length output::